-The Management Company manages the Fund in accordance with the strategy defined for the Fund.
-The Management Company will at all times act in the sole interest of the unitholders and it alone is entitled to exercise the voting rights attached to the Fund units.
+The Fund is managed by the Portfolio Management Company in accordance with the Fund's investment objectives.

+The Portfolio Management Company will at all times act on behalf of the unitholders and it alone is entitled to exercise the voting rights attached to the Fund units.